rmccrystal/Apollo/README.md

 # Apollo
-Apollo is a fully featured remote administration tool written in GoLang
+Apollo is a remote administration tool written in GoLang